 Andy Mutz, formerly with Denver RTD, has been hired as the PCEP Construction Manager.
 Mark Clendennen, as noted above, has been hired to lead the Rail Activation Committee.
+Noel McFarlane will take on the remaining scheduling duties following the departure of Ahmad Nasser.
 Russ Larson has been re-assigned to manage the Systems Integration effort following the departure of Nitant Sethi.

 The Interim Chief Officer (ICO) reported that JPB has received a draft report from Triunity, the independent consultant hired to review the PCEP's policies and procedures, following its review of the PCEP's document control system.
 The JPB refocused Triunity's review on document control because of its importance to the project close-out process.
-A kick-off meeting for the independent review was held on March 25, 2022.
+The review identified a number of deficiencies that are now being addressed.

-PMOC Comment: The PCEP Program Director is carrying a very heavy workload and appears to be involved in virtually all aspects of the project.
-The PMOC is concerned that maintaining this workload is not sustainable over the long run and encourages the JPB and the Program Director to consider actions that could improve the current situation.
+- ▶ PMOC Comment: The PCEP Program Director is carrying a very heavy workload and appears to be involved in virtually all aspects of the project.
+The PMOC is concerned that maintaining this workload is not sustainable over the long run and encourages the JPB and the Program Director to consider actions that could improve the current situation. - The departure of the replacement lead scheduler leaves the PCEP team with only a single scheduler at a time when effective scheduling is a high priority.
+The PMOC recommends that the JPB find a replacement as quickly as possible.
+The PMOC continues to encourage the PCEP team to adopt best scheduling practices such as daily identification of the controlling operation and the preparation of shadow schedules to avoid future schedule related claims.